jst-build/jst/doc/concepts/computed-roots.md

 Only if it is not aware of the root, a local evaluation is carried out.
 This strategy is also applied for tree-stucture roots.

-### `just-mr` support for computed roots
+### `jst` support for computed roots

-To allow simply setting up a `just` configuration using computed roots, `just-mr` allows a repository type `"computed"` with the same parameters as a computed root, as well as a repository type `"tree structure"` with another root as parameter.
-These repositories can be used as roots, like any other `just-mr` repository type.
-When generating the `just` multi-repository configuration, the definition of a `"computed"` repository is just forwarded as computed root.
+To allow simply setting up a `jst_backend` configuration using computed roots, `jst` allows a repository type `"computed"` with the same parameters as a computed root, as well as a repository type `"tree structure"` with another root as parameter.
+These repositories can be used as roots, like any other `jst` repository type.
+When generating the `jst_backend` multi-repository configuration, the definition of a `"computed"` repository is just forwarded as computed root.

 ### Computed roots and `just serve`